junxit/us-congress-bills-114/derived/amendments.md

 ### 49 U.S.C. § 31301

-> Section 31104(j)(2) of title 49, United States Code, as redesignated by this subtitle, is amended by striking “2015” and inserting “2016”.
+> Section 31104(j)(2) of title 49, United States Code, as redesignated by this subtitle, is amended by striking “2015” the first place it appears and inserting “2016”.

 | | |
 |---|---|